chadcooper/sjc-arcuser/article.md

 St. Johns County Utilities is using the Esri Platform to enable their workforce and empower their customers.
-By putting the right tools, maps, and applications into the hands of their field workforce, they are able to in turn provide quality data, up-to-date information, and timely and accurate notifications to their customers.
+By putting the right tools, maps, and applications into the hands of their field workforce, they can provide quality data, up-to-date information, and timely and accurate notifications to their customers.
 With the help of a healthy GIS, the Utility will be able to keep up with rapid growth in a fast-changing